 TIP: Review our Pre-departure Handbook to learn about how to handle your finances while in Rome and to learn more about currency and currency exchange rates in Europe.

 TIP: When in Rome try to budget your money.
-Ask the SLA(Student Life Assistant)s for advice on how to experience "Rome on a Budget" and cheap ways to travel.
+Ask the Student Life team for advice on how to experience "Rome on a Budget" and cheap ways to travel.

 Tuition and Fees at the Rome Center cost less than a semester in Chicago!